Mhdez221993/youtube/README.md

-YouTube Clone
+# YouTube Clone

-This YouTube clone is build in the back with node.js and in the from with React
+This is my own youtube version, a fully functional application, that allows you to upload videos and songs.
+You can like, comment and subscribe to others' uploads

 ## Project Setup